Another in a series of “Ask Acadia on My Mind!” Q&As

 Here are some possibilities for telescope spotting:

-- Cadillac summit – Site of an annual “Star Party” as part of the Acadia Night Sky Festival, Cadillac would be a great place to watch for celestial events, whether meteor showers, the aurora borealis or constellations.
-However, with the start of a new vehicle reservation system for the 2021 season, keep in mind that the summit road is closed to vehicles over night from roughly mid-May to Mid-October.
-You can still hike or bike at any time.
-If you go up after reservations end for the year, and there are other cars up there with headlights getting in the way of your night-sky viewing along the paved summit loop, you can walk onto the pink granite of Cadillac and head down a short way, away from the parking lot.
+- Cadillac summit – Former site of an annual “Star Party” as part of the Acadia Night Sky Festival, Cadillac would be a great place to watch for celestial events, whether meteor showers, the aurora borealis or constellations.
+However, with the start of a new vehicle reservation system in 2021, keep in mind that the summit road is closed to vehicles over night from roughly mid-May to Mid-October.
+You can drive up at night when the reservation system ends for the year, but only until December, when the mountain road closes to vehicles for the winter until about mid-April.
+You can still hike or bike at any time and you don’t need a reservation.
+If you drive up after reservations end for the year, and there are other cars up there with headlights getting in the way of your night-sky viewing along the paved summit loop, you can walk onto the pink granite of Cadillac and head down a short way, away from the parking lot.
 Be sure to step only on hard rock surface, and not on any of the soil or lichen.
-You can also take the Cadillac North Ridge Trail that leads across from the gift shop, to an open viewing area where the park’s annual HawkWatch is held, just a short distance from the trailhead.
+You can also take the Cadillac North Ridge Trail off the parking lot, to an open viewing area where the park’s annual HawkWatch is held, just a short distance from the trailhead.
 Be sure to bring a flashlight or head lamp to help you find your way in the dark.
 Don’t stray too far from the trail, or if you do, you may want to have a GPS that can help you retrace your steps back to the car, or a compass.
 While there may be Bates-style cairns to follow if you’re on an official trail like the Cadillac North Ridge, there won’t be if you’re roaming around off the Cadillac Summit Loop.
 Another nearby spot worth checking out: the Blue Hill Overlook, just below the summit.

 - Sand Beach – Site of the popular ranger-led “Stars over Sand Beach” program in season, this can be a great place to see shooting stars, the Milky Way or any other celestial event.
 You won’t get the same panoramic view as from atop Cadillac, but you will hear the sound of the surf with your stargazing instead.
 This is off the part of the Park Loop Road that is closing Nov.
 15 for maintenance, so if you’re visiting before then, you can add this to the list of possibilities.